 If you are a new agent, consider your current relationships, interests, and skills to determine if you more likely to be successful in suburbs, luxury real estate, or another market.
 Find an area that fits your interests and has a minimum of 6% turnover.
 An area with greater than 6% turnover will have enough people moving in and out to produce regular listings.

 What is my budget?

-See and be seen is the core building a Geo Farm, especially if you are building it with sweat equity marketing.
+See and be seen is the core to building a geographic farm, especially if you are building it with sweat equity marketing.
 Take advantage of any opportunity to put your face in front of your Geo Farm.
 For example, knocking doors and offering a warm smile and friendly handshake is a tried and proven strategy that only costs you time and a little rubber on the bottom of your shoes.
-By using your trial to Landvoice Just Listed / Just Sold, you can know the name of each homeowner before you knock on their door.
+By using Landvoice Neighborhood Search, you can know the name of each homeowner before you knock on their door.

 Once a geographic area and budget are chosen, the only thing left to do is work your new Geo Farm.
 Here are a few ideas.

 Even thought digital marketing is the current trend, Direct mail is still alive and strong in real estate.
 If you are building a new Geo Farm, sending three mailers each month for three months can help establish brand recognition.
 Once you have been developing an area for a few months, continue to send one or two mail pieces each month, including a community newsletter.
 News about a home that sold very quickly or above asking price is very exciting for a neighborhood.
 Always include a call-to-action, such as a URL for them to visit and request a estimation of their home value.